ImmunoGen: Tremendous Value In Your Turnaround Stock

 Bull markets are born on pessimism, grown on skepticism, mature on optimism and die on euphoria. - Sir John Templeton

 One of the best times for you to invest in a stock is when it tumbled far below its true worth.
-This usually occurs during a downturn like this Corona bear market.
+This usually occurs during a downturn like this corona bear market.
 However, you have to study the company's fundamentals meticulously.
 That way, you can determine if it'll be able to rebound.
 If it does, the profits are phenomenal for a turnaround company.

-That being said, ImmunoGen (IMGN) epitomizes the said phenomenon.
+That being said, ImmunoGen (NASDAQ:IMGN) epitomizes the said phenomenon.
 Back in May 2019, the shares exchanged hands as low as $1.82.
 Notably, the depreciation is related to the FDA's deny of Mirvetuximab (Mirve) for ovarian cancer.
-Since its lowest peak, the stock is trading at $3.41 and thereby procured 87.3 gains%.
+Since its lowest peak, the stock is trading at $3.41 and thereby procured 87.3% gains.
 In this article, I'll feature an update on ImmunoGen and provide my expectation of its turnaround progress.

 Figure 1: ImmunoGen chart (Source: StockCharts)